atlassian-archive/dataschool/dataschool/_chapters/learn-sql/midlevel/where.md

 > </sqlbox>

-And another quiz: return the _id_ from one of my favorite ablums in High School, 'American Idiot'.
+And another quiz: return the _id_ from one of my favorite albums in High School, 'American Idiot'.

 <sqlbox
 answer="SELECT id FROM albums WHERE title = 'American Idiot';"